azoth-lang/azoth.language.design/optional-types.md

  Example[mut T]` would not permit `Example[mut Foo?]` because the parameter is actually `const`.
 * May have issues with nesting.
 For example, in the type `Factory[iso Foo?]` is the capability of `Foo` independent?
 Perhaps this is not a problem.
-Perhaps it is a general rule that nested independent parameters are not longer independent?
+Perhaps it is a general rule that nested independent parameters are no longer independent?
 * Aliasing produces the wrong capabilities.
 Consider the type `Array[independent T]` which ought to have the same behavior.
 Given a `mut Array[own Struct]` then an alias to it ought to still be `mut Array[own Struct]`, not `mut Array[mut Struct]`.
 However, this approach would require the latter behavior.
+(This might not be right)

 ## Const with Regular Parameter